-The first disbursement of financial aid typically takes place in the 3rd week of the program and requires a student to attend the first 30 days.
+The first disbursement of financial aid typically takes place 30 days after the start date of the program and requires a student to attend the first 30 days.

 Subsequent Disbursements - a student must be meeting the SAP policy and must have successfully completed the clock hours in the payment period.
 Successful completion is defined as having achieved a grade of 75% or higher in all Health Occupations classes, 70% or higher in all Adult Workforce Education classes.
 A student who violates the SAP policy will receive written notification of financial aid suspension from the Financial Aid office, and will be responsible for paying all fees not covered by financial aid.